Thursday, April 9, 2026

 The snow fell briskly as Fran Tarkenton lined up behind center.
 Grabbing the towel that hung from the back of his center’s mud-stained uniform pants, he wiped his frozen hands as he barked out the signals.
 “Two-forty-five!!” he bellowed to his right.
 “Two-forty-five!!” he screamed to his left.
 “Ready!!
 Set!!
 Hut!!”

 The center snapped the ball with a loud BAP into Tarkenton’s hands.
 Pads exploded in sound, spit, and blood as colossal men all around him flung themselves into each other, the Fearsome Foursome pushing with all their might to reach him as he dropped back to pass.
 He held the ball tightly with both hands as he took five, six, seven, eight steps back.
 Scanning from left to right, from right to left, he spotted Joe Morrison in the left flat.
 Cocking his arm, he threw a tight spiral that caught Morrison right between the numbers.
-Morrison grabbed it and scampered for a pick-up of 16 yards before being abruptly tackled.
+Morrison grabbed it and scampered for a pick-up of 16 yards before being abruptly pushed out of bounds.

 “Tarkenton with another great pass!” the radio shrieked.
 Charlie could hear the bellicose roar of the Yankee Stadium crowd in the background as he picked himself up off of the freshly fallen snow.
 “Tarkenton is picking this Rams team apart!”